makerdao/mips/Emergency Response.md

 **MIPXc4: Urgent Response Procedure**

 An urgent response may be requested by any community member if they believe the system would benefit from an expedited governance action.
 The process will be initiated with a signal request in the public forum stating the need for expedited governance and include the following:

 - Poll to gage community sentiment of whether urgent action is needed.
 - Identify the quorum needed to participate in the poll to validate the outcome.
 	- Governance Facilitators will confirm the quorum is sufficient given recent community activity.
 - Propose the action that should be expedited in sufficient detail.
 	- If this requires a poll, the practical guide to the signaling process will be followed.
 	- Changes to system parameters must reach a 50% majority.
 	- Changes outside existing system parameters require a 66% majority.
 - If the signal for an urgent response passes, Governance Facilitators will coordinate with necessary domain teams to expedite a confirmation poll for MKR holders.

 At any time during the urgent response procedure a Domain Team or Core Personnel may elevate the status to an emergency.
-At this time the procedure in MIPXc3 will be carried out.
+At this time, the procedure in MIPXc3 will be carried out.

 ---